How to cross stitch letters: Everything you need to know

 Cross stitch alphabet letters hold boundless opportunities, from creating name plaques for kids, table settings for events, personalised tags and cards for gifts and more.

-Letters great for adding names or initials to your other cross stitch projects.
+Letters are great for adding names or initials to your other cross stitch projects.
 Or maybe you want to cross stitch a favourite phrase or quote, or even a full poem or song lyrics, to display on the wall.

 With so many possibilities it can be difficult to know where to start looking for the perfect cross stitch letter theme or style.